LongerVision/Arduino_Full_Stack/Part5_Communication/14_Communication/01_bluetooth.md

 # 14.1 Bluetooth

-A **ZS-040** bluetooth module is provided in our class, which looks like:
+A **ZS-040** bluetooth module is provided in our Arduino course on-site, which looks like:

 ![Image](../../Examples/howtomechatronics/HC-05-Bluetooth-Module.jpg)